elementary-br/the-vala-tutorial/strings.md

 if ("ere" in "Able was I ere I saw Elba.") ...
 ```

-For more information, please report to [the complete overview of the string class](http://www.valadoc.org/glib-2.0/string.html).
+For more information, please see [the complete overview of the string class](http://www.valadoc.org/glib-2.0/string.html).

 A [sample program](/Projects/Vala/StringSample) demonstrating string usage is also available.